-How to link PTE to IELTS band scores?
+How to convert PTE to IELTS scores in 2026?

-In 2025, PTE Academic introduced a further round of changes, adding new speaking tasks and expanding human oversight across a wider range of responses.
-For test takers, this means preparation strategies may need frequent adjustment as the assessment evolves
+In August 2025, PTE Academic introduced a new round of updates to its test format and scoring.
+This included new speaking tasks and more human review across a wider range of responses.

 IELTS